-- 14. WARNING: NIGHT TIME OPERATION: We do NOT recommend riding your bike at night.
-If you have an emergency that requires you to ride at night, you must have proper lights and reflectors.
-NEVER ride at night without a headlight, taillight, a white front reflector, a red rear reflector, pedal reflectors and white wheel reflectors. - 15.
-Cover your stem, handlebar, and top tube with safety pads for additional protection. - 16.
-Never hitch rides.
+14. WARNING: NIGHT TIME OPERATION: We do NOT recommend riding your bike at night.
+If you have an emergency that requires you to ride at night you must have proper lights and reflectors.
+NEVER ride at night without a helmet, taillight, a white front reflector, a red rear reflector, pedal reflectors and white wheel reflectors.
+You ust be able to clearly see the surface where you are riding and be seen by others.

+15. Cover your stem, handlebar, and top tube with safety pads for additional protection.

+16. Never hitch rides.
 Never hold onto moving vehicles while riding.
-Never stunt ride or jump on your bike. - 17.
-ON AND OFF ROAD OPERATION: Avoid the following road hazards: drain grates, pot holes, ruts, soft road edges, gravel, leaves (especially when they are wet), uneven pavement, railroad crossings, manhole covers, curbs, speed bumps, puddles, and debris call all have effect on your riding and result in loss of control. - 18.
-Do not ride your bicycle if the chain cover is not attached.
+Never stunt ride or jump on your bike.
+Avoid head on impacts with curbs and other fixed objects.

+17. ON AND OFF ROAD OPERATION: Avoid the following road hazards: drain grates, pot holes, ruts, soft road edges, gravel, leaves (especially when they are wet), uneven pavement, railroad crossings, manhole covers, curbs, speed bumps, puddles, and debris as all have an effect on your riding and may result in loss of control.
+Adjust your speed and the way you use your brakes if you must ride in such areas.

+18. Do not ride your bicycle if the chain cover is not attached, or if any of the bicycle's mechanical systems are not functioning properly.

+19. If any compenents becomes loose while riding, (STOP!!) immediately and tighten, or bring to a mechanic for repair.

+20. If your bicycle is equipped with a quick release feature on the front and rear hubs, seat post, stem or accessory such as a trailer, or child carrier, it should be checked for proper assembly and tightness BEFORE each ride.